Sreevarshan-fin/Credit-Card-Campaign-Experimental-Design-and-A-B-Testing/README.md

 ## 🔹 Problem Statement

-A growing bank wanted to expand its credit card business and increase market penetration.
+A bank aimed to launch a **new credit card** to expand its business, but faced risks like low adoption, inefficient marketing spend, and increased credit risk.

-However, launching a new credit card campaign without proper targeting could lead to:

-* Low adoption rates
-* Inefficient marketing spend
-* Increased credit risk

-The key challenge was identifying **the right customer segment** and validating whether a new campaign strategy could significantly improve customer engagement.

-The goal was to use **data-driven experimentation** instead of assumptions to design and validate the campaign.
+The challenge was to identify the right customer segment and use data-driven experimentation to design and validate an effective campaign that improves engagement.

 ---

 ## 🔹 Dataset

-The analysis used three related datasets:
+The analysis used three key datasets:

-**Customers Dataset**

-* 1,000 records
-* Customer demographics and profile information
+* **Customers Dataset (1,000 records):** Demographics and profile details

-**Credit Score Dataset**

-* 1,004 records
-* Credit scores and credit limit details
+* **Credit Score Dataset (1,004 records):** Credit scores and limits

-**Transactions Dataset**

-* 500,000 transaction records
-* Transaction amount, category, payment method
+* **Transactions Dataset (500,000 records):** Spending behavior, categories, and payment methods

-These datasets allowed linking **customer demographics, credit behavior, and spending activity**.
+Together, these datasets enabled linking customer profiles, credit behavior, and transaction activity for deeper insights.

 ---